pmjordan/snip-tosca-spec/README.md

 import snip-tosca-spec
 expand_snip('input.md', 'output.md')
 ```
-or just copy your file into input.md and run the file:
+or just copy your original file into input.md and run the file:
 ```sh
 python3 snip-tosca-spec.py
 ```